Diocese of Wheeling–Charleston: 1850 to 1894

-During Whelan's 24 year tenure as bishop of Wheeling, he built 42 churches, nine schools, one orphanage, and a hospital.
+During Whelan's 24-year tenure as bishop, he built 42 churches, nine schools, one orphanage, and a hospital.
+The first church in Charleston, Sacred Heart, was constructed in 1869.
 By the time of his death in 1874, the Catholic population of the diocese numbered around 18,000.

-Pope Leo XIII replaced Whelan with Reverend John Joseph Kain in 1875.
-After 18 years, Leo XIII named Kain as coadjutor archbishop of the Archdiocese of St. Louis in 1893 and appointed Patrick James Donahue of the Archdiocese of Baltimore as the new bishop of Wheeling in 1894.
+Pope Leo XIII replaced Whelan with Reverend John Kain from Wheeling in 1875.
+After 18 years, Leo XIII named Kain as coadjutor archbishop of the Archdiocese of St. Louis in 1893 and appointed Reverend Patrick Donahue of Baltimore as the new bishop of Wheeling in 1894.

+1894 to 1948

 Donahue established 38 parishes, six missions, four hospitals, two monasteries, an orphanage and several schools in the diocese.
 He also established the first official diocesan periodical, The Church Calendar, in 1895 and held the sixth diocesan synod in 1899.
 The number of priests serving the diocese more than tripled and the number of Catholics increased from 20,000 to 62,000.
 For all these many achievements, he earned the nickname of the "Great Builder."

-1920 to 1960

-In 1922, Pope Pius XI appointed John Swint as an auxiliary bishop of the Diocese of Wheeling.
-When Donahue later that year, the pope named Swint as Donahue's replacement.
+In 1922, Pope Pius XI appointed Reverend John Swint as an auxiliary bishop of Wheeling.
+When Donahue died later that year, the pope named Swint as Donahue's replacement.
 While the diocese had long served the Italian, Irish, and Polish immigrant groups, the major population growth came during Swint's tenure.
 During his 40 years as bishop, the population of the diocese doubled.
 He oversaw the building of a new cathedral, 100 churches, Wheeling Jesuit College, 52 elementary and high schools, and five hospitals.

+1948 to 1985

 In 1948, Swint threatened to excommunicate any Catholic women from the diocese who participated in the Miss West Virginia competition for the Miss America pageant.
 He called the pageant "pagan" and stated that if "nakedness" were removed from the pageant, it would "fall to pieces".
-Two women withdrew from competition, but one contestant, Mariruth Ford, ignored his ban and participated, winning the title of queen for West Virginia.
+Two Catholic women withdrew from competition.
+However, a third Catholic contestant, Mariruth Ford, ignored Swint's ban and participated, winning the competition.

-In July 1952, Swint condemned the planned opening of a Planned Parenthood clinic in Parkersburg, West Virginia, that would provide contraception services to women.
-He said it was part of a national plan by doctors to break the Catholic Church's ban on birth control.
-Swint received the personal title of archbishop from the Vatican on March 12, 1954.
+In 1952, Swint condemned the planned opening of a Planned Parenthood clinic in Parkersburg, West Virginia, that would provide contraception and other health care services to women.
+He said it was part of a national plan by doctors to break the Catholic Church's ban on artificial birth control.
+Swint received the personal title of archbishop from the Vatican in 1954.